sergiusens/snappy-docs/snaps/philosophy.md

 This will have the net benefit as well to enable your application working from your development directory, enabling as well testers to only download it from your VCS to test a new feature, without relying on any global installation.
-The write-debug-fix cycle just become way easier!
+The write-debug-fix cycle just became way easier!

 Note that you can use environment variables as well to influence the paths your application is looking at.
 Then, just ship a wrapper script that you point your snap commands to, which is setting those environment variables based on `$SNAP`,